Buying a Condo in London Ontario

 By-laws must be reasonable and consistent with the Condominium Act and the condominium’s declaration.

 By-laws can be added to, amended or removed.
 Changing a by-law requires a majority vote of the owners (i.e. 50% of Unit Owners plus one).
 That vote must take place at a meeting of the owners that must be called explicitly for.
 All owners are given 15 days’ written notice of that meeting.

 The 1998 Condominium Act requires that a minimum of 3 directors be appointed.
 Generally, boards will have between 3 and 7 directors depending on the size and type of Condominium Corporation.
 More often than not, within aboard, there will be a President, Vice-President, Treasurer and Secretary at minimum.

 In most condominiums, directors of boards restrict their activity to making decisions and advising the Unit Owners to maintain or improve the condo’s affairs.
 They deal with the financial, legal and physical aspects of running the building and the Unit Owners’ concerns.

 It is not usually the board’s job to carry out the building’s day-to-day running – that job is delegated to the property manager.
-However, the board is responsible for ensuring that the building is being run properly by the property manager.
+However, the board is responsible for ensuring that the property manager runs the structure properly.

-A Board of Directors is well advised to seek expert advice and opinions from professionals such as lawyers, accountants, contractors, architects, and designers before making decisions or communicating information to the Unit Owners.
+A Board of Directors is well advised to seek expert advice and opinions from lawyers, accountants, contractors, architects, and designers before making decisions or communicating information to the Unit Owners.

 Once a year (must be within six months of the end of each fiscal year of the corporation), the corporation will hold an annual general meeting for all the Unit Owners.

 The involvement of as many Unit Owners as possible at an annual general meeting or generally in the corporation’s affairs (whether on the board or committees) is vital for a condominium’s welfare.
 More input can

 Suppose a unitholder does not want to or cannot attend an A.G.M. or another special meeting.
 In that case, they can appoint, in writing, another person to represent them as a proxy and vote at the meeting following their wishes.